IBM-Bluemix-Docs/mobilepush/push_openwisk.md

 {:important: .important}
 {:deprecated: .deprecated}

-# IBM Cloud Functions integration
+# Integrate with Cloud Functions
 {: #cloud-functions-integration}

 The {{site.data.keyword.mobilepushshort}} package in IBM Cloud functions provides a set of actions for interacting  with IBM {{site.data.keyword.mobilepushshort}}.
 These actions allow you to send a message or create, update, or delete a webhook.